wavefrontHQ/docs/pages/doc/integrations.md

 ### In-Product Integration States

-The Integrations page reports integration state for **Featured** and **Data Collector** integrations depending on two factors:
+The Integrations page reports integration state for integrations depending on two factors:

 - Whether metrics ever reported and whether they reported in the last 2 hours or in the last 7 days.
 - The state of content installation: never installed, installed, uninstalled.

 The supported states are:

-- **Active** - metrics are reporting and installed or uninstalled content
+- **Active** - integrations whose metrics are reporting and installed or uninstalled content.
-- **Available** - metrics never reported and never installed content
+- **Available** - integrations whose metrics never reported and never installed content or that don't have metrics.
-- **Warning** - metrics never reported and installed content
+- **Warning** - integrations whose metrics never reported and installed content.
-- **Error** - metrics reported within the last 7 days but have stop reporting for 2 hours and installed content
+- **Error** - integrations whose metrics reported within the last 7 days but have stop reporting for 2 hours and installed content.

 You can use the filter bar on the left to filter integrations by state.
-In addition you can filter integrations by saved searches:
+You can also filter integrations with the following saved searches:

-- New Integrations - shows integrations with metrics reporting for at most 2 hours and installed content.
+- **New Integrations** - integrations with metrics reporting for at most 2 hours and installed content.
-- Installed Integrations -
+- **Installed Integrations** - integrations in the Active, Warning, or Error state.
+An integration is in one of these states even if content has been uninstalled.

 #### State Indicators